Donors Make Their Mark

 Nancy Baron fondly recalls an idyllic childhood in England with her family, where they enjoyed biking, paddling and strolling together in nature.
 Now a trustee with the Weston Family Foundation, Nancy’s support for the Trail stems from these early memories.
 Following a similar path in Canada, she continues to stay close to nature.
 Since 2013, her gifts have been directed to trail-building efforts in P.E.I. and Nova Scotia.
 “The Trail will give everyone a chance to stand and stare,” she once said, referencing a poem by William Henry Davies.
 Recently, her enthusiastic support proved instrumental in developing several trails in Nova Scotia, including the spectacular Ship Railway Trail and beautiful Bealach Brèagha Lake Ainslie trails.

 East Coast appreciation

-For more than 60 years, the Crabtree Foundation has contributed to a sea of change in support for Maritime communities.
-Based in New Brunswick, the Crabtree family extends their support throughout the East Coast since this stunning corner of Canada is close to home — and close to their hearts.
-Walking the talk, the Crabtree family often hikes the Trail’s scenic New Brunswick stretch and they’re keen to create a national connection.
-The Crabtree Foundation is pleased to support the Trail in Nova Scotia and they love their home province of New Brunswick, making them ardent supporters of the entire East Coast.
+For more than 60 years, the Crabtree Foundation has contributed to a sea of change in support of Eastern Canada.
+Although based in Ottawa the Crabtree Foundation is proud to support The Great Trail in Nova Scotia as they spend a good part of every year in this stunning corner of Canada.
+Walking the talk, Crabtree family members often hike the Trail’s scenic New Brunswick stretch and they’re keen to see a national connection.
+They love their home by the Bay of Fundy in New Brunswick, making them ardent supporters of the entire East Coast.